ZhangHexiao/RambleApp/README.md

 > Rating System

-- Buit the dynamic UI for rating page
+- Built the dynamic UI for rating page
 - Set up the local notification to remind User to rate two hour after the end of experience

 ---